 Are you staying in Waikiki during your vacation on Oahu?
 You’ll want to visit Pearl Harbor, of course!

-Pearl Harbor is an amazing tourist location where you can explore and learn about the history that took place here, with most of the stuff being free.
+Pearl Harbor is an amazing tourist location where you can explore and learn about the history of the attack on Pearl Harbor, with most of the stuff being free.

 So, keep scrolling to figure out how to get to Pearl Harbor from Waikiki in a way that works for your family.